louisbloom/telnet-gui/KNOWN_ISSUES.md

 ### Technical Details

 The renderer detects variation selectors and renders affected emoji at 2-cell width for proper appearance, but cannot change the terminal's text layout which already allocated only 1 cell.

+## Windows: Delayed Detection of Server Connection Closure

+**Platform:** Windows
+**Status:** Known Issue - Platform Limitation **Severity:** Minor UX Issue

+### Description

+On Windows, when the server closes the telnet connection while the client is idle (e.g., server idle timeout), the client does not immediately detect the closure.
+The connection appears active until the user attempts to send data, at which point the closure is detected and reported.

+### Root Cause

+This is a fundamental Windows Winsock limitation.
+When a server sends a TCP FIN (graceful close) or RST (reset) packet, Windows does not update the socket state for non-blocking sockets until actual I/O is attempted.
+Multiple detection methods were tested and all failed:

+1. **`select()` with `exceptfds`** - Does not report the socket as exceptional after RST/FIN
+2. **`recv()` with `MSG_PEEK`** - Returns `WSAEWOULDBLOCK` even after the connection is closed
+3. **`getsockopt(SO_ERROR)`** - Returns 0 (no error) even after RST is received

+Only when actual send/receive I/O is attempted does Windows report the connection error (e.g., `WSAECONNRESET` error 10054).

+### Workaround

+The connection closure will be detected and reported when the user next attempts to send data.
+The message "Connection lost" or "Connection closed" will appear at that time.

+Alternative approaches that were considered but rejected:

+- **TCP Keepalive** - Would prevent server idle timeouts from triggering (sends periodic probes that count as activity)
+- **Application-level heartbeat** - Same issue as TCP keepalive

+### Impact

+- Users may not immediately realize the connection has been closed by the server
+- The connection state indicator may show "connected" briefly after server closes
+- Detection occurs reliably when user next interacts with the connection